cryptohackathon/MINI-FE/README.md

 ## Overview
 The goal is to extend the [CiFEr][cifer] library with new functionalities that implement a sort of multi-input FE without trusted parties.
 The setting is the following.

-* There are N participants, and each of them generates a pair of public and secret-keys.
+* There are N participants, and each of them generates a pair of public- and secret-keys.
 Each participant knows the public-keys of all other participants.

 * The i-th participant can encode an input Xi with her/his own secret-key and the public-keys of the others to generate a ciphertext CTi.